matn7/CS-Notes/src/main/java/spring/README.md

 ClassPathXmlApplicationContext context = new ClassPathXmlApplicationContext("applicationContext.xml");

 // retrieve bean from spring container
-Panda thePanda = context.getBean("myPandaBean", Panda.class);
+Account theAccount = context.getBean("myAccountBean", Account.class);
 ```

 ## What is a Spring Bean?

-- A "Spring Bean" is simply a Java object.
+- A **Spring Bean** is simply a Java object
-- When Java objects are created by the Spring Container, then Spring refers to them as "Spring Beans".
+- When Java objects are created by the Spring Container, then Spring refers to them as **Spring Beans**
-- Spring Beans are created from normal Java classes like Java objects.
+- Spring Beans are created from normal Java classes like Java objects

 ## Why do we specify the interface in getBean()?